It’s almost autumn, friends. Two words: Sweater. Season.

 She travels full-time, essentially moving from one yarn-filled region of the country to another.

-Her Winnebago Travato van is a rolling box stuffed with Apple gadgets, gluten-free snack wrappers, and her standard poodle, Bubba, who has become (totally unsurprisingly) the official celebrity mascot of each Nomadic Knits issue.
+Her Winnebago Travato van is a rolling box stuffed with Apple gadgets, gluten-free snack wrappers, way too much yarn and even a pom pom or two, and her standard poodle, Bubba, who has become (totally unsurprisingly) the official celebrity mascot of each Nomadic Knits issue.

 It’s Becky’s job to scour the fiber industry in each region of the country (and soon, around the world).
 As such, she’s put tens of thousands of miles on her van, networking with dyers, designers, yarn store owners, and countless others who lend their expertise, kindness, and compassion to each issue.